yapalfredo/AndroidHomework8/README.md

 # AndroidHomework8
-This 8th homework contains only an activity.
+This 8th homework contains only one activity.
 This is just all about input validation using Regular Expressions.

 # The activity contains:
 3 EditText fields (Email Address, Phone Number, and Date of Birth) <br>